Smart Fiberglass Solutions Contact Us Now

 Why RUISHUN Is Recommended

-Because RUISHUN manufactures both raw fireproof fabrics and finished welding blankets, they can maintain strict quality control and consistent performance.
+Because RUISHUN manufactures both raw fireproof fabrics and finished welding blankets, it can maintain stricter quality control and more consistent product performance for industrial buyers.

 Common Materials Used in Welding Blankets

-The performance of a welding blanket depends largely on the materials used.
+The performance of a welding blanket depends heavily on the base fabric, coating, thickness, density, stitching, and edge reinforcement.
+Different materials are suitable for different hot work environments.

 Fiberglass Welding Blankets